 However, the standard plan also allows you to pay less over the life of the loan because your higher payments will prevent the loan from building additional interest.
 It also means a more predictable monthly payment amount because it won’t change over time.

 More alternatives to standard repayment

-Although we’ve focused primarily on graduated repayment and standard repayment, these are not your only repayment options.
+Although we’ve focused on graduated and standard repayment, these are not your only repayment options.
 Income-driven repayment plans are another alternative to the standard repayment plan.

 Income-driven repayment plans

 Income-driven repayment plans base your payments on a percentage of your discretionary income, which varies depending on which plan you go with.
-These plans are great if you’re struggling to afford any payments whatsoever; you could owe as little as $0 per month.
+These plans are excellent if you’re struggling to afford any payments; you could owe as little as $0 per month.

-Also, at the end of the plan term, your remaining loan balance will be forgiven as long as you’ve kept up with the monthly payments.
+Also, at the end of the plan term, your remaining loan balance will be forgiven if you’ve kept up with the monthly payments.

 Income-driven repayment plans include:

 - Pay As You Earn (PAYE): Pay 10% of your discretionary income for 20 years.